Joe-Baldwin/PortfolioPage/README.md

 About:

 Hi My name is Joe Baldwin, I am a fullstack developer who enjoys tinkering around with code and find new interesting ways to approach different challenges.
-I have a BFA degree in Film and am currently a Service Technician for a Fireplace company.
-These may seem like two completely weird and different fields, they are, however I am the type of person who likes to think of creative solutions but also really enjoy digging into how things work.
-That personality lead me to coding actually.
+I have a BFA degree in Film and am currently the Marketing Director for a Fireplace company.
 Coding is the perfect combination of wanting to be creative but also problem solving and figuring out how your code works and what it can do.

 I started tinkering around with coding my senior year of college when i took an Animation for Websites class and it intrigued me enough to come back to html and css a few times over the next couple of years.
 The most recent time i got into tinkering around with Html and Css I wanted to learn more about coding and stumbled into learning a bit of javascript.
 Once seeing the power of that, I decided that it might be a good time to do a coding bootcamp.
 Having some structure in learning and being able to get the advice of other coders would help me alot more than trying to self learn, especially since I learned how to code while working full time.